Politics, Business & Culture in the Americas

 WHO SUPPORTS HIM

 Massa has support from moderates within and outside of Peronism who favor more liberal economic policies.
 His voters are concentrated in urban areas and favor his brand of pragmatic, technocratic leadership.
+Those who voted for Juan Schiaretti and Myriam Bregman, who received 10% of votes in the first round, may cast their ballots for Massa in the runoff.
 Massa’s running mate is Agustín Rossi, the current chief of Cabinet to President Alberto Fernández and a former defense minister.

 WHAT HE WOULD DO

-As a more economically orthodox Peronist, Massa would maintain the program Argentina signed with the IMF in March 2022 as well as the good relationships he has established with some in the private sector.
-He may continue some of the limited austerity measures and selective price controls he has implemented as minister.
-Massa signaled plans to deepen regional economic integration by announcing that Argentina and Brazil would study the creation of a common currency, and in June, he sought to alleviate Argentina’s foreign debt with the renewal of an $18.4 billion currency swap line with China.
+As a more economically orthodox Peronist, Massa would maintain the good relationships he has established with some in the private sector.
+Massa signaled plans to deepen regional economic integration by stating that Argentina and Brazil would study the creation of a common currency, and has announced plans to implement a new digital currency.
+He has sought to alleviate Argentina’s foreign debt by tapping an $18 billion currency swap line with China and stated that if elected, he would renegotiate Argentina’s deal with the IMF.

 IDEOLOGY